Car Review

 What about efficiency?

-Steering wheel paddles add a further level of involvement, with three levels of regen, the lowest being more suitable for motorway driving, and the highest better for stop-start urban driving.
-Handy.
+Steering wheel paddles add a further level of involvement, with three levels of regen, the lowest being more suitable for motorway driving (though you can't turn it off completely for coasting, strangely), and the highest better for stop-start urban stuff.

 Talk charge times to me…

-It'll be longer at home obviously, but the 11kW onboard charger means a full top-up will be easily achievable overnight using a wallbox unit.
+It'll be longer at home obviously, but the 11kW onboard charger means a full top-up will be easily achievable overnight if you’ve had your electric beefed up at home.

 Highlights from the range